sahilseth/flowrdocs/source/rd/vignettes/build-pipes.md

 ### Serial: one to one relationship
-A is submitted as scatter A1 through A10.
-Similarly B1 and B10 can be processed independently of each other.
+A is submitted as scatter, A1 through A10.
+Similarly B1 through B10 can also be processed independently of each other.
 Further B1, require A1 to complete; B2 requires A2 and so on.

 To set this up, A and B would have `sub_type` `scatter` and B would have `dep_type` as `serial`.
-Since A is a initial step its `dep_type` and `prev_job` would defined as be `none`.
+Further, since A is an initial step its `dep_type` and `prev_job` would defined as `none`.

 ### Gather: many to one relationship

-Since C is a single command which requires all steps of B to complete, intuitively it would `gather` pieces of data generated by B. In this case `dep_type` would be gather and `sub_type` type would be `serial` since its a single command.
+Since C is a single command which requires all steps of B to complete, intuitively it would `gather` pieces of data generated by B. In this case `dep_type` would be `gather` and `sub_type` type would be `serial` since its a single command.

 <!---
 - makes sense when previous job had many commands running in parallel and current job would wait for all